kuzzleio/kuzzle/doc/2/guides/getting-started/5-realtime-engine/index.md

 This filter must be written using Koncorde Filter DSL, which is a little inspired by Elasticsearch DSL:

 ::: info
-Koncorde is part of Kuzzle Realtime Engine and handles subscription filters.
+Koncorde is part of the Kuzzle Realtime Engine and handles subscription filters.
 :::

 ```json